Translation disclaimer (Translation disclaimer)

 We encourage anyone who intends to campaign to contact Electoral Services for more advice and information on the process:

-Individuals/bodies (includes Councillors), can campaign for a particular outcome as 'campaign organisers', but public bodies cannot.
+People and bodies (includes Councillors) can campaign for an outcome as 'campaign organisers', but public bodies cannot.

 • The Counting Officer administers the referendum.